johnnymast/redbox-whois/README.md

 ## Special thanks

-I wrote the logic of this package myself but when it was finished I needed a [large array](https://github.com/johnnymast/redbox-whois/blob/master/src/Servers.php) of TLDs and their whois servers.
+For this project I needed a large list [large array](https://github.com/johnnymast/redbox-whois/blob/master/src/Servers.php) of TLDs and their whois servers.
-The list of servers I found in the  [PHP WHOIS](https://github.com/io-developer/php-whois) project.
+This list of servers I found in the  [PHP WHOIS](https://github.com/io-developer/php-whois) project.
 If you are looking for even more options to configure you should check out that project.
 Besides more options, it will also support php versions ranging from 5.6 to the latest and current PHP version.

 # The MIT License (MIT)